The history of Yanjing Brewing’s founding and early growth provides a fascinating insight in the social embeddedness of Chinese enterprises.

 By 1995, Yanjing had a 70% share in Beijing.

 Another feat of Yanjing achieved in this period was raising the percentage of its output that it was allowed to sell directly to customers.
 In the old command economy, state owned enterprises had to sell 90% of their output through state regulated sales channels, controlled by the Ministry of Commerce.
 Yanjing’s management wanted more freedom in this respect.
 The request was granted and Yanjing received a license to sell 50% of its output itself.
+This indicates that Yanjing was not only geographically close to the central government, but also well-connected.

 Period 3 1994 – 1998 – 1 million hls/yr